-Payout of vacation time
+• Payout of vacation time

-In cases where an employee wishes to receive a payout of vacation pay but it is not convenient for the employer, the request may be refused.
-The ESA provides that vacation pay is payable to the employee when the employees takes vacation or on termination of employment.
-The only caveat is that the vacation time must be provided and the corresponding vacation pay provided within 12 months of the year in which it was earned.
+In cases where an employee wishes to receive a payout of vacation pay but it is not convenient for the employer, the request may be refused under the ESA.
+As stated above, this is due to the fact that the ESA states that the employer shall determine when an employee shall take vacation.
+The only caveat is that the vacation time must be provided and the corresponding vacation pay provided within 10 months of the year in which it was earned.
 It is also important to keep in mind that vacation pay should generally not be paid out without the provision of corresponding vacation time.
 Even if vacation pay is paid out at an employee's request for financial reasons, the employer cannot forego providing the corresponding vacation time.